-- Seating every half mile (see page 85 for recommendations on specific seating spacing) - Trash receptacles at trailheads and access points for effective maintenance - Wayfinding/signage at decision points that detail distances to destinations and amenities - Grade separated crossings or highcomfort street crossings - Tree shade, where possible - Context-appropriate public art
+- · Seating every one mile - Trash receptacles at trailheads and access points for effective maintenance - Wayfinding/signage at decision points that detail distances to destinations and amenities - Grade separated crossings or highcomfort street crossings - · Tree shade, where possible - · Context-appropriate public art

 Oak City Trails meet user needs for a variety of daily outings.
-Trail users, especially commuters, will likely use these high-capacity trails for longer trips.
+Trail users, especially commuters, will likely use these trails for longer trips.
 Oak City Trails provide the most direct routes to destinations throughout Raleigh and are intentionally integrated into the larger multimodal transportation network.
 Consistency of trail characteristics and maintenance practices is critical to meet expectations regardless of setting.
-Specific details and aesthetics may vary from natural to more urban settings, as shown in the graphics below.
+Specific details and aesthetics may vary from natural to more settings, as shown in the graphic below and on the following page.